 - 8.746.3.A.
 An approved treatment plan must be in place for each client prior to the client receiving services.
 An initial assessment is required to establish a treatment plan.
 Treatment plans require approval from a licensed provider indicated in Section 8.746.2 with the authority to approve treatment plans within their scope of practice. - 8.746.3.B.
 All rendered services must be medically necessary, as defined in Section 8.076.1.8., and must be detailed in the client's treatment plan and progress notes.
-Initial substance use disorder assessments are exempt from inclusion in the treatment plan.
+Initial substance use disorder assessments are exempt from inclusion in the approved treatment plan. - 8.746.3.C.
+Approved treatment plans must identify treatment goals and must explain how the proposed treatment services will achieve those stated goals. - 8.746.3.D.
+Approved treatment plans must identify the treatment services planned for use over the course of treatment.
+The amount, frequency, and duration of these treatment services must be included in the approved treatment plan.